ELEC2645/unit-2-project-template-201695594/README.md

  - *Saving* writes the current converter design to  `/saves/NAME.json` where NAME is the name field set under menu option 1.

-### 4 Submit Solution

-Use the same method as previous labs to commit and push your code to your GitHub repository for the autograder to check.

-In your final journal post, please include a link to your GitHub repository containing your code  *and* a zip file of your code as an attachment.